Mus-If: 1999: three-year-old season

 Mus-if began his second season in the Listed 2000 Guineas Trial Stakes over one mile at Leopardstown on 18 April.
 He took the lead in the straight but was caught in the final strides and was beaten a head by the Aidan O'Brien-trained favourite Saffron Walden.
 In the Irish 2000 Guineas five week later at the Curragh he went to the front two furlongs out but was overtaken entering the final furlong and came home fourth behind Saffron Walden, Enrique and Orpen with the 2000 Guineas winner Island Sands in fifth.
-The colt was the dropped in class for the International Stakes over nine furlongs at the Curragh in June but finished last of the five runners behind the Henry Cecil-tranied favourite Great Dane.
+The colt was the dropped in class for the International Stakes over nine furlongs at the Curragh in June but finished last of the five runners behind the Henry Cecil-trained favourite Great Dane.
 On his final European start, Mus-If was sent to Germany to contest the Group 2 Grosse Europcar-Meile at Cologne-Weidenpesch Racecourse on 25 September.
 He was made the 3/5 favourite but came home fourth behind the four-year-old El Divino.